pyeventsourcing/esdbclient/docs/api/subscriptions.md

 order: 6
 ---

-# Catch-up Subscriptions
+# Catch-up subscriptions

-This guide describes the Python client methods for catch-up subscriptions.
+This guide describes Python client methods for catch-up subscriptions to KurrentDB.

-## Introduction
+Catch-up subscription methods are like the [read methods](./reading-events.md).

-Catchup-subscriptions are like the responses from the read methods, with one useful difference: they return [already-recorded events](./reading-events.md#recorded-events), and then continue as new events are subsequently recorded.
+The difference is that the streaming iterator responses from read methods stop when all recorded events have been received, whereas catch-up subscriptions block and then continue as new events are recorded.

+## Overview

 You can subscribe to individual streams, to the global transaction log, and to a secondary indexes.